walles/headsetharry/README.md

     https://play.google.com/store/search?q=tts&c=apps

 # TODO Misc
+* Maybe we should simply read notifications instead of trying to solve everything ourselves?
+Maybe read the `Notification.tickerText` to the user.
 * If we get a "phone number" with letters in it, maybe we should just read it as it is and not try to look it up.
 * In Settings, should it be possible to tag contacts with their most